6 Guaranteed Ways To Boost Your Child’s Emotional Regulation Skills

 It’s a set of skills that enables your child to inhibit their emotional or behavioral responses and direct their behavior towards a goal, such as making it till the end of the birthday party for the cake to be served or not hitting their friend so as to have an enjoyable playdate.

-Essentially though, emotional regulation boils down to how your child manages incoming and outgoing stress.
+Essentially, a child’s emotional regulation skills boil down to how they manage incoming and outgoing stress.

 Research consistently shows that self-regulation is necessary for social-emotional and academic success and well-being and is one of the most important skills for our child to develop.

 You know these little beings we’ve been commanding to “get control of yourself!”?